prajyotkalekar/HR_Analytics_Dashboard/README.md

 <h2 align = "Center">HR_Analytics_Dashboard</h2>
 <h3>Overview:</h3>

-The Super Store Sales Dashboard is a comprehensive visual representation of sales data for a retail business.
-It provides insights into various aspects of the business's performance, including sales volume, profit, and order metrics, as well as detailed breakdowns by region, category, and other relevant segments.
-The dashboard consists of two primary views: the current sales dashboard and a 15-day sales forecast.
+The HR Analytics Dashboard provides a detailed analysis of employee attrition within an organization with 1,470 employees.
+It breaks down attrition by various demographic and job-related factors, such as education, age, salary, years at the company, and job role.
+The dashboard includes overall attrition metrics, such as the attrition rate, average age, and average salary of departing employees.

 <hr>

 <h3>Objective:</h3>

-The primary objective of the Super Store Sales Dashboard is to enable stakeholders to:

-• Monitor sales performance in real-time.

-• Identify trends and patterns in sales data.

-• Make data-driven decisions to optimize business operations and strategies.

-• Forecast future sales to better manage inventory, staffing, and marketing efforts.
+The primary objective of the HR Analytics Dashboard is to identify trends and patterns in employee attrition to inform strategic decisions for improving retention rates.
+It aims to provide HR and management with insights to address issues related to employee turnover, thereby enhancing workforce stability and productivity.

 <hr>